 There is definitely a new travel norm following the COVID-19 pandemic, and depending on where you are located, restrictions will vary.
 But there are measures in place that you should be prepared to deal with.

-While many countries – including ours – still have international travel restrictions in place, local travel will take over in 2020.
+While many countries still have international travel restrictions in place, local travel will continue to take over in 2022.
 Which is a good thing.
 Local tourism took a huge hit all over the world, and traveling local is a way to help get our countries back on their feet again.
 So even if you can’t travel internationally, yet, start small by traveling local.
 Support your local tourism, especially if it’s just for a weekend getaway.

 For our local safe COVID-19 travel getaway, we chose to drive to Eilat and stay at the Royal Shangri-la resort.
 It’s around a 3 ½ hour drive from Tel Aviv, with scenic views of the Dead Sea, Mitspe Ramon and the desert along the way.
 I strongly recommend making sure the place you’re staying at has COVID-19 safety and health measures in place, BEFORE choosing them.